 NDIS Appeals advocacy providers must maintain a formal register of complaints received, including the nature of the complaint and actions taken to resolve the client's issues and concerns, and how it was resolved, including whether it was referred to another authority.
 Providers must supply the register to the Department, if requested.
-Providers should refer to the Department's Complaints Procedures for further information.
+Providers should refer to the Department's Complaint Procedures for further information.

-If a satisfactory resolution is not reached through the NDIS Appeals providers/ internal complaints system, or if the complainant prefers to raise the matter with an independent organisation, the complaint can be referred to the Complaints Resolution and Referral Service (CRRS) which is an independent service, funded by the Australian Government for complaints about services funded under the DSA, including advocacy providers.
-CRRS can be contacted on 1800 880 052 and further information can be found on the CRRS website at: https://www.jobaccess.gov.au/complaints/crrs
+If a satisfactory resolution is not reached through the NDIS Appeals providers/ internal complaints system, or if the complainant prefers to raise the matter with an independent organisation, the complaint can be referred to the Complaints Resolution and Referral Service (CRRS) which is an independent service, funded by the Australian Government for complaints about services funded under the DSI Act, including advocacy providers.
+CRRS can be contacted on 1800 464 800 and further information can be found on the CRRS website at: Lwant to make a complaint or report abuse | Job Access.